Expeditions · Destinations · South Pacific · Vanuatu · New Guinea · Solomon Islands

 The Republic of Vanuatu

 Commonly referred to as simply Vanuatu, this is an under-the-radar dream destination for seekers of adventure, culture, and nature.
-An archipelago of over 80 islands between Australia and Fiji, spanning more than 800 miles (about 1300 kilometers), Vanuatu offers visitors a unique experience, to say the least — including beaches beyond compare, fascinating indigenous cultures, world-class diving, delicious cuisine and much more.
+An archipelago of over 80 islands between Australia and Fiji, spanning more than 800 miles (about 1300 kilometers), Vanuatu offers visitors a unique experience, to say the least — including beaches beyond compare, fascinating indigenous cultures, delicious cuisine and much more.

 One of the most sought-after sights in Vanuatu is Champagne Beach on the island of Espiritu Santo.
 It’s easy to see where the name comes from: at low tide, water passes over volcanic rock that emits gas bubbles, delighting beachgoers with a distinctive fizzing sound.
 Add white powdery sand, eye-popping turquoise water, and Ideal swimming temperatures, and you might just have the world’s most perfect beach.